Earthcomputer/multiconnect/docs/translator_compiler.md

 It is okay if a field in message variant *X* is not used for filling message variant *Y*.
 Such fields will simply be ignored and removed.

 ### Registry Translation
-Registry translation may occur on raw IDs or on `Identifier` IDs.
+Registry translation may occur on raw IDs or on `ResourceLocation` IDs.
 Most IDs are known at compile time.
 The exception is multiconnect-added entries representing entries that were removed in vanilla.
-These entries are registered at game start and raw IDs may change when joining a singleplayer world or when joining a Fabric server due to Fabric registry sync. `Identifier` IDs and raw IDs of vanilla entries are never dynamic in this way.
+These entries are registered at game start and raw IDs may change when joining a singleplayer world or when joining a Fabric server due to Fabric registry sync. `ResourceLocation` IDs and raw IDs of vanilla entries are never dynamic in this way.

 Registry translation occurs on all fields annotated with `@Registry`.
 Additionally, DFU fixers can be applied in the registry translation phase with the `@Datafix` annotation, and a custom function can be used using the `@CustomFix` annotation.